xiemingzhi/spark-cassandra-example/README.md

 INSERT INTO users (firstname, lastname, age, email, city) VALUES ('Rob', 'Byrne', 24, 'robbyrne@email.com', 'San Diego');

+Also modify the SimpleApp.scala with the ip/hostname of your spark/cassandra instance. i.e Change 'localhost'.

 ## Building the project

 This project is built using sbt [Scala SBT](http://www.scala-sbt.org/documentation.html).